bash-d/bd/doc/bd-completion.md

-## bd-completion.sh: Bash Completion for the bd Command
+# `bd-completion.sh`: Bash Completion for the `bd` Command

 The `bd-completion.sh` script is a auxiliary module for the `bd.sh` autoloader.
-It provides Bash completion capabilities for the bd command.
+It provides Bash completion capabilities for the `bd` command.

-### Purpose
+## Purpose

-This script enables intelligent tab-completion for the `bd` command and its subcommands in a Bash shell.
+This script significantly boosts the usability of the `bash-d` system by making it more intuitive and accessible through Bash tab-completion.
+It enables intelligent tab-completion for the `bd` command and its subcommands in a Bash shell.
 It dynamically suggests options and arguments based on the current input context.

-## Integration with bd.sh:
+## Integration with `bd.sh`

 * Relies on the presence of the `bd` environment and directory structure (e.g., BD_AUTOLOAD_DIR) for proper operation.
 * Complements other `bd` components by making their functionality more accessible and user-friendly.